This healthy Vegan Enchilada Bowl with black beans and quinoa has all the flavors of enchiladas in an easy bowl! Perfect for a weeknight.

 - Heat pan on stove.
 Add olive oil and onions.
 Cook until translucent.

-- Add salt and chopped red peppers.
-Cook until crisp tender*.
+- Add chopped red bell pepper and cook until slightly tender.

 - Add ¼ cup enchilada sauce to quinoa.
 Mix well.
-Assemble bowls with red pepper and onions, black beans, and corn.
+Assemble bowls with black bean mixture.
 Drizzle enchilada sauce on top of each bowl.

 Notes